A lot of people talk about reading techniques.

-Most tips and strategies online are generic.
+Most tips and techniques for reading you find online are generic.
 Worse, they don’t seem to come from people who actually read challenging books or difficult articles.

 On this page, you’ll learn reading strategies that help you read and remember more from: